Chart Color Schemes

 Kaleen's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Kaleen's health metrics are close to national benchmarks, with common health conditions seen across both young and old age cohorts at a fairly standard level.
+Kaleen's health metrics are close to national benchmarks.
+Common health conditions seen across both young and old age cohorts are present at a fairly standard level.

 Frequently Asked Questions - Health